Criminal & Traffic Law

 Naturally, criminal charges are more serious.
 The potential consequences are scary.
 Criminal charges can result in damage to your reputation, creation of a permanent criminal record and jail time.
 For more information about how the criminal defense attorneys at Church Watson Law can help, click here.

 We have over 18 years of experience dealing with both traffic and criminal cases; let us help you navigate this difficult path.
+Call one of our offices to speak with a criminal or traffic law attorney in Huntersville, Cornelius or Mooresville, NC today.

 Criminal cases run the spectrum.
 There are offenses with relatively little punishment or even a dismissal of the charges for completing educational classes (like underage drinking or misdemeanor possession of marijuana); cases that may not include jail time, but will have a major impact on your life, record and reputation (DWI or domestic violence charges); and of course, more serious felonies (breaking and entering or felony assault).